DanutGavrus/10-C-Applications/1. Fundamental Algorithms (on Windows)/1. Heap Build/README.md

 This project implements correctly and efficiently:
 ```
 -Two methods for building a heap: "Bottom-Up" and "Top-Down";
--HeapSort.
+-"HeapSort".
 ```
 When run, a small demo appears and then a .html file is created containing graphs showing the differences between methods by tracking the number of assignments and comparisons each one does.<br/>
-Each method receives as input arrays of dimensions between 100 and 10.000 one after the other.
+As input, each method receives arrays of dimensions between 100 and 10.000 one after the other.
 The increment is 100 and the arrays are filled with random values.

 ## Getting Started
 You can find a .exe version of the project for EASY TESTING.
 Also, this project's code can be found in the .cpp file.